Westerface/software-design-vu/docs/assignment2.md

 `Figure representing the Object Diagram`
 ![Image of Object Diagram](./diagrams/ObjectDiagram.png)

 Above you can find our object diagram.
-In in some cases such as in the `State` class we have an instance of a class but we do not keep it in object since we are using only one field/method of it.
+In some cases such as in the `State` class, we have an instance of a class but we do not keep it in object since we are using only one field/method of it.
 Eg:

 ```java
 Globals.mainFrame.getContentPane().add(new DashboardForm().mainPanel);
 ```
-Here we are just using the main panel in order to repaint the current main from panel.
+Here we are just using the main panel in order to repaint the current main from the panel.
 Since the `mainPanel` is public and we can access it like that we decided that storing it in the memory is a bit of overkill.

 Furthermore, in the following paragraphs we will explain the logic behind why do we create and how do we use the created objects.

-The main method is usi  the `State` class in order to change the view and show the Dashboard screen.
+The main method is using the `State` class in order to change the view and show the Dashboard screen.
 As discussed in Assignment 1 this will be our starting point.
 The `State` class is using the `changeState` method to display the freshly created Dashboard panel.

-The Dashboard screen is contains a JList that will be populated with the `RecentlyAddedCellRenderer`.
+The Dashboard screen contains a JList that will be populated with the `RecentlyAddedCellRenderer`.
 This object will draw the item per list row.
-When we make double click we will get the option to edit/delete/copy a snippet.
-Both edit and copy functions are part of the `SnippetHelper` class which is instantiated only once in the `Globals` as static so we can use it any time we need to perform manipulations of the snippets, Since we have the copy to clipboard feature moved to different class we also create an object from it in order to use the copy method,
+When we double click we will get the option to edit/delete/copy a snippet.
+Both edit and copy functions are part of the `SnippetHelper` class which is instantiated only once in the `Globals` as static so we can use it any time we need to perform manipulations of the snippets.
+Since we have the copy to clipboard feature moved to a different class, we also create an object from it in order to use the copy method.

-The `State` class is referenced by all of the views classes since any of the classes have the possibility to navigate trough the application.
-When changing the state this class also setting the `currentState` object in `Globals` which is used in order to determine where are we at any point of the application process.
+The `State` class is referenced by all of the views classes since any of the classes can navigate through the application.
+When changing the state this class also sets the `currentState` object in `Globals` which is used to determine where are we at any point in the application process.

-The `Globals` class contain all object and methods that are used more than once but ned to ne initialised only once in order to prevent any confusions of the system.
+The `Globals` class contain all object and methods that are used more than once but need to be initialized only once in order to prevent any confusions of the system.
 It contains objects from type: SnippetParser, SnippetHelper, SimpleDateFormat and JFrame.
-All of the mentioned object are accessed more than once, thus the access is `static`.
+All of the mentioned objects are accessed more than once, thus the access is `static`.

 The `SnippetHelper` class contains a `SnippetParser` which will provide all of the snippets.
-The `SnippetParser` is initialised only once in order to make sure that we have only one instance of the snippets list.
+The `SnippetParser` is initialized only once in order to make sure that we have only one instance of the snippets list.
 The helper contains a single instance of an `ArrayList<Snippet>`.
 This list is used in order to complete the desired snippet manipulations.
-When a manipulation is requested this list will be the base for it, Depending on the manipulation a new updated list will be returned as a result.
+When manipulation is requested this list will be the base for it, Depending on the manipulation a new updated list will be returned as a result.
 The new list will be used from the GUI to display the result from the search for example.
-The only exception is when we add/delete/edit snippets that we will use the object selected from the new list and add/edit/delete from the original list fetched from the parser.
-Doing so we will synchronise both lsit to contain up to date objects as well as keep the `snippets.json` file up to date, since to reduce teh chanced of data loss we will update teh file on every add/edit/delete request.
+The only exception is when we add/delete/edit snippets which we will use the object selected from the new list and add/edit/delete from the original list fetched from the parser.
+Doing so we will synchronize both lists to contain up to date objects as well as keep the `snippets.json` file up to date, since to reduce the chance of data loss we will update the file on every add/edit/delete request.

 The `SettingsForm` contains an instance if the settings that are located in the `Globals`.
 When the user changes the settings we will use this reference and access the `SettingsParser` in order to update the new settings.

-The `AllSnippetsForm` class contains `DefaultListModel` from type `Snippet` that wil provide the data for the `AllSnippetCellRenderer` to create the all snippets list.
+The `AllSnippetsForm` class contains `DefaultListModel` from type `Snippet` that will provide the data for the `AllSnippetCellRenderer` to create the all snippets list.
 The snippets will be taken from the `Globals.snippetHelper.getAllSnippets()` and will be populated in the `JList`.
-Moreover, The filters used have a custom made cell render as well in order to for the items to selectable more than one at the time without refreshing the whole JList.
-The lsi is using the an instance of `AllSnippetsCallRenderer` to accomplish this.
+Moreover, The filters used have a custom made cell render as well in order for the items to selectable more than one at the time without refreshing the whole JList.
+The list is using an instance of `AllSnippetsCallRenderer` to accomplish this.

-The `SnippetParser` will use teh Gson object that is part from the Gson library and serialize or deserialize the snippets.
-The `gsonObject` uses the `dateFormat` object that will set the date format to which the date of the snipept will be formatted.
-Since we are sure the `snippets.json` file will contain a lit with snippets we have to make sure that we note that to the Gson object in order to be able to parse the data properly.
-This is done by extracting the class type form the list using the `snippetListType` object.
+The `SnippetParser` will use the Gson object that is part of the Gson library and serialize or deserialize the snippets.
+The `gsonObject` uses the `dateFormat` object that will set the date format to the date when the snippet is formatted.
+Since we are sure the `snippets.json` file will contain a list with snippets we have to make sure that we note that to the Gson object in order to be able to parse the data properly.
+This is done by extracting the class type from the list using the `snippetListType` object.

 The `SettingsParser` has the same logic as the `SnippetParser` with the difference that we do not use the type object since the settings can be only one.
 The data is handled with the same Gson library.